CosmicMind/Graph/README.md

 print(setE.probabilityOf(setA.first!.subject!, setA.last!.subject!)) // 0.666666666666667
 ```

 We can even apply filter, map, and sort operations to search results.
-Below are some more examples using the data from above.
+Below are some examples using the data from above.

 ```swift
 // filter